 11. Activated Charcoal Leg and Stomach Body Wrap

 This wrap is supposed to release cellulite, which stands to reason since charcoal is known for its drawing power.
-It is easy to make, but I can’t say that it worked any miracle, but maybe I didn’t use enough paste or use it long enough.
-It might take repeated using also.
+It is easy to make, but I can’t say that it worked any miracle.
+Maybe I didn’t use enough paste or use it long enough.
+It might take repeated using, also.

-You will need flaxseed meal, charcoal powder, old rags or towels, and plastic wrap.
-I used old cotton t-shirts.
-Afterward, wash the cloths and save them to reuse the next time.
+- old rags or towels (I used old cotton t-shirts.
+Afterward, wash the cloths and save them to reuse the next time.)

-Add water until a smooth but not runny.
+- Add water until it's smooth but not runny.
 It takes several cups.
-If the mixture gets to thin, just add a little more powder.
+If the mixture gets too thin, just add a little more powder.

 Concoctions I Have Never Tried and The Reasons Why

-Cystic Acne– I am thankful I do not have it, so I have never made any treatments for it.
+Cystic Acne Treatment: I am thankful I do not have it, so I have never made any treatments for it.